t0815/Win_CBZ/Readme.md

 ## Features

 - Add, edit and delete pages
-- Add, edit and delete meta-data from cbz-files using inline editor
+- Add, edit and delete metadata from cbz-files using inline editor
+- copy & paste pages and Metadata sets
 - Set page types (FrontCover, BackCover, Story ....)
 - Reorder pages
 - Extract pages
 - Rename pages using placeholders
 - Validate if cbz has minimum required metadata as well as if certain required data is valid
+- Configure MetaData -Editor with various fieldtypes and editors

 ## Features to 1.0